bhupesh0339/Backup-and-Restore-Disaster-Recovery-Implementation-on-Hybrid-Cloud/README.md

 The project is organized into  2 major branches:

 1. **development:** contains nodejs application which input current date and time in mysql database
-2.  **infrastructure_development:** Terraform code for main infrastructure and recovery infrastructure
+2.  **infrastructure_development:** Terraform code for primary infrastructure and recovery infrastructure

 ### Code Structure